-- As a contractor you will have less responsibility than an owner - You will still be personally liable for all clinical services you perform at the practice. - Ordinarily the practice will take a percentage of your gross billings as a service fee.
-This covers your share of the practice's running cost. - As a sole trader, you'll have tax responsibilities, such as registering for an ABN and GST.
+- As a contractor you will have less responsibility than an owner - You will still be personally liable for all clinical services you perform at the practice. - Ordinarily, the group will either take a set monthly fee or a percentage of your gross billings as a service fee.
+This covers your share of the group's running cost. - As a sole trader, you'll have tax responsibilities, such as registering for an ABN and GST.